jaykay12/tech/_posts/2021-1-10-nosql-databases.md

 - **Large Amount of data**
-  - Data generated from various applications can't be served affordably by SQL DBs.
+  - Handling of bigdata is one of the fundamental architectural requisite of NoSQL DBs.
-  - Handling Bigdata is the fundamental architectural requisite.
+  - Large amount of data generated from various applications can't be served affordably by SQL DBs.
   - NoSQL DBs use scale-out mechanism which is much better than the scale-up method of SQL DBs.
   - Scale-out architecture is one of the most affordable ways to handle large volumes of traffic
   - Scale-out architectures also provide benefits such as being able to upgrade a database or change its structure with zero downtime.